Aarushaggarwal-theone/RotatingDonut/README.md

 ## Run the JavaScript version

-To run the Dart Version
+To run the JS Version

 once cloned the repository or copied the code

 use ```node rotatingDonut.js```